greenbird/piri/docs/index.md

 ## What is Piri

 Piri is a JSON to JSON mapper.
 That means that we read input JSON and create output JSON.
 How the output is created is based on instructions from a configuration file.
-The configuration file tells us how the output structure should be and from where in the input to where in the output values should be set.
+The configuration file governs the the output structure and tells piri where in the input to find data and where to place it in the output.
 In addition to this Piri supports data transformation with `data casting`, `if conditions`, `combination of data from multiple places` and of course setting `default` values.

 __This enables you to change any input into the output you desire.__